agile-learning-institute/mentorHub/specifications/PERSONA.md

 - Uli the UI Engineer...

-- Sree the Site Reliability Enginner is responsible for infrastructure and ensuring that the system is always up and available.
+- Sree the Site Reliability Engineer is responsible for infrastructure and ensuring that the system is always up and available.

 - Tonya the Tester is responsible for Software Quality Assurance, and leads end-to-end testing of the code.